Effective Root Canal Therapy in the Bridgeton Area

 What Is Root Canal Therapy?

-Root canals are tiny passageways which branch off from beneath the top of your teeth.
-These root canals make their way downward until they reach the tip of the root.
+Root canals are tiny passageways that branch off from beneath the top of your teeth.
+These root canals make their way down until they reach the tip of the root.
 All of your teeth have somewhere between one and four root canals.
 When you have a major cavity and the infection makes it way down the root canals, root canal therapy is needed in order to save your tooth.

-Root canal therapy is a fairly simple procedure which can save your teeth from decay and infection.
+Root canal therapy is a fairly simple procedure that can save your teeth from decay and infection.
 You may need root canal therapy if you have infection or inflammation in the root of your tooth, which has resulted from a cavity that has been left untreated for too long.
-During this procedure, the nerve and the pulp within the infected tooth is removed from the inside.
+During this procedure, the nerve and the pulp within the infected tooth are removed from the inside.
 The tooth is then sealed up.

 The nerve is not particularly important when it comes to the day-to-day functioning of your tooth after it has emerged from your gums.
 Its only real function is to provide you with a sensation of hot and cold.

 Benefits of Root Canal Therapy

 There are many reasons why you may need to get root canal therapy.
 When your tooth’s nerve or pulp is damaged, it starts to break down and can produce a lot of bacteria.
 The bacteria then begin to multiply rapidly.
 These bacteria, along with other decayed debris, can lead to an infection or an abscessed tooth.
 An abscess is a pus-filled pocket that forms at the end of the roots of your tooth.

 Infection in the root canal of your tooth can also lead to swelling, which can sometimes spread to other areas of your face, neck or head.
 It may also lead to bone loss around your tooth’s root.
 Because of the severity of root canal infections, at the first sign of trouble or pain, you should seek our help straight away.